A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

 \subsubsection{\textbf{Transport Layer Decision}}

-Han et al.~\cite{han2016mp} proposed MP-DASH framework, with overall goal of enhancing MPTCP to support adaptive video streaming (DASH) under user-specified interface preferences.
-For this goal, MP-DASH is designed as a cross layer approach with interaction between application and transport layer.
-In order to implement MP-DASH two components are designed: MP-DASH scheduler, and MP-DASH video adapter, as shown in Figure~\ref{fig:MP-DASH}.
+Han et al.~\cite{han2016mp} proposed MP-DASH framework, with overall goal of enhancing MPTCP to support adaptive video streaming~(DASH) under user-specified interface preferences.
+For this goal, MP-DASH is designed as a {cross-layer} approach with interaction between application and transport layer.
+In order to implement MP-DASH two components are designed: MP-DASH scheduler, and MP-DASH video adapter - Figure~\ref{fig:MP-DASH}.

 MP-DASH scheduler is implemented with MPTCP scheduler with knowledge of network interface preferences from { the} user and aggregated throughput.
 MP-DASH video adapter component, which is a lightweight add-on, is implemented to integrate the MP-DASH scheduler with DASH rate adaptation.
-Video adapter exchanges information between video player and MP-DASH scheduler (segment sizes and deadlines from video player to MP-DASH scheduler, and throughput from MP-DASH scheduler to the video player).
+Video adapter exchanges information between video player and MP-DASH scheduler~(segment sizes and deadlines from video player to MP-DASH scheduler, and throughput from MP-DASH scheduler to the video player).
 This way, DASH algorithms becomes multipath friendly and MP-DASH scheduler becomes aware of delivery deadline.
 Besides that, MP-DASH splits the MP-DASH scheduling functions into two parts: decision function on the client, and enforcement function on the server.
-Decision function determines how to manage paths based on information from video player (e.g., segment sizes and deadlines), and enforcement function operates the decisions.
+Decision function determines how to manage paths based on information from video player~(e.g., segment sizes and deadlines), and enforcement function operates the decisions.
 The knowledge of network interface preferences is used to reduce cellular data usage while maintaining video QoE.
 Therefore, the approach starts data transferring with WiFi link and checks WiFi throughput dynamically to see if it is sufficient.
 If WiFi cannot deliver data before deadline time, the cellular network should be enabled.
 The results of the work show cellular usage reduced up to 99\%, and radio energy consumption reduced up to 85\% compared with the default MPTCP.